Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: Constructing synthetic indicators using autoencoders

 \subsection{Sequential autoencoders}

 The utilisation of synthetic indices is particularly vital for aggregating elementary indices across various domains.
 In such cases, a bifurcated approach to aggregation is highly effective.
-Initially, variables within identical domains are merged—for example, combining all indicators related to economic fragility into a single economic fragility index.
-Following this, the second phase involves the consolidation of fragility indices from distinct domains.
+Initially, variables within identical domains are merged—for example, combining all indicators related to economic vulnerability into a single economic vulnerability index.
+Following this, the second phase involves the consolidation of vulnerability indices from distinct domains.
 This idea is equally applicable to the Autosynth tool, where we could institute a hierarchical aggregation process.
 Initially, variables within the same domain are aggregated, and subsequently, variables across different domains are merged.
 This hierarchical structure facilitates the derivation of intermediate-level indices, allowing for an in-depth analysis not just at the synthetic index level, which represents the overall issue, but also within more separate domains.
 Moreover, it's crucial to acknowledge that computational costs can escalate with a significant volume of observations, particularly when numerous elementary indices are involved.
 Therefore, segmenting the aggregation process into two distinct phases not only offers methodological benefits but also enhances calculus's efficiency.
+This hierarchical aggregation strategy bears a structural resemblance to the set-based approach of OVERALS \citep{vanderburg1988}, where variables are likewise grouped into substantive domains and aggregated in stages.
+The key difference is that OVERALS is constrained to maximise linear canonical correlations between sets of transformed variables, whereas sequential autoencoders can capture nonlinear cross-domain interactions through the composition of encoding functions.